Pruning trees and shrubs

 Prune to improve plant appearance

-- control plant size
+- control plant size and shape

-- keep evergreens well-proportioned
+- keep shrubby evergreens well-proportioned and dense

 - remove unwanted branches, waterspouts, suckers, and undesirable fruiting structures that detract from plant appearance